think-mm/enblog/input/posts/2008/11-02-the-prattle-in-cyber-forum-versus-ground-reality-for-an-obama-victory.md

 -----
 *Dr. A.H.
+Jaffor Ullah*

-Jaffor Ullah, a researcher and columnist, writes from New Orleans, USA*
+- A researcher and columnist, writes from New Orleans, USA*